wso2/docker-apim/dockerfiles/jdk17/alpine/apim/README.md

 # Dockerfile for WSO2 API Manager #

-This section defines the step-by-step instructions to build an [Rocky Linux](https://hub.docker.com/_/rockylinux/) based Docker image for WSO2 API Manager 4.3.0.
+This section defines the step-by-step instructions to build an [Alpine](https://hub.docker.com/_/alpine/) Linux based Docker image for WSO2 API Manager 4.3.0.

 ## Prerequisites

 * [Docker](https://www.docker.com/get-docker) v20.10.x or above
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) client

 ## How to build an image and run